NathanKr/browser-extension-comm-async-response-plaground/README.md

 <h2>Motivation</h2>
 given a background script sending a message to content script and wait for response.
 If the content script does not reply withing 0.5 sec i get connection error.
 So what to do

+<h2>CAUTION !!!!!!!</h2>
+although this example show how to return info after long process using the reciver a-sync sendMessage ,i got later problems with this.
+The general solution i see is to send immidiate start message and send the processing info via chrome.runtime.sendMessage

 <h2>Demo</h2>
 The background create a tab , the content script run 5 sec task and send the datetime at the task start\end back to the background using sendResponse